 - If the always-on state exceeds 15% of available pixels temporarily, the watch face build process is completed.
 However, when you register the watch in the app store, the always-on state will likely be rejected during the quality verification process.

-There are two different color modes available, depending on the device type:
+There are two different color modes available, depending on the device type and Galaxy Watch Designer version:

 - High color: This mode has no color limitations, so the corresponding active versions of your watch face can be replicated more closely.
 High color mode is available on Gear S3 or newer devices.
-On an unsupported device, a high color design is displayed in low-bit color.
+On an unsupported device, a high color design is displayed in low-bit color or the basic always-on watch face.

 For more information, see Watch Face States.